 3. the dalles dam

 3.1.
 Monitoring.
 Monitoring will be done by Project Fisheries staff daily April 1–September 30, 7 days per week.
-The standardized form provided by the Avian Task Group will be used to record numbers of gulls, terns and cormorants foraging and non-foraging.
-A database will be used at the project and can be shared as the Avian Task Group determines.
+The standardized form will be used to record numbers of gulls, terns and cormorants foraging and non-foraging.
+Data will be provided in the weekly status and annual report.

 Zones include: forebay, powerhouse tailrace, sluiceway outfall tailrace and spillway tailrace outside of the spillwall, spillway tailrace inside the spillwall, spillway tailrace upstream of bridge and spillway tailrace downstream of bridge.